Israel is about to reach it’s 75th year. It is a time of celebration and a time of deep reflection.

-PSJC is pleased to participate in the Shinshinim program.
+PSJC is pleased to have participated in the Shinshinim program for many years.
 Shinshinim are Israeli teens who are here on their optional year of service between high school and the Israeli Army.
 Shinshinim in the U.S. are charged with bringing their considerable energy and passion to help Americans have a better understanding of the complexity and beauty of modern Israel.
 These extraordinary teens work with synagogues, universities, day schools, camps and youth groups and have become an invaluable asset to our community.
 Although the program has been interrupted during the COVID crisis, we continue to engage in a number of ways with the Shaliach in charge of the program, and look forward to the day when we can once again welcome these young people into our communal lives.

 Several years ago, PSJC’s Israel Committee began a program for Israel Independence Day (Yom Ha’atzmaut), which has grown into an annual Brownstone Brooklyn Jewish community-wide program, with food (of course!), virtual trips to Israel, a marketplace (shuk), music, dance, cooking and other programs for the for all ages.